 When a community with an existing accredited levee is being remapped, the levee owner must provide the proper documentation to certify that it still meets at least the minimum Federal requirements.
-To assist owners who cannot provide FEMA with the required professional engineer-certified data and/or documentation to show the levee continues to provide protection from at least the 1%-annual-chance flood, FEMA established the Provisionally Accredited Levee (PAL) designation to facilitate the levee accreditation process.
+To assist owners who cannot provide FEMA with the required professional engineer-certified data and/or documentation to show the levee continues to provide flood hazard reduction from at least the 1-percent-annual-chance flood, FEMA established the Provisionally Accredited Levee (PAL) designation to facilitate the levee accreditation process.
 Before FEMA will apply the PAL designation to a levee system, the community or levee owner must sign and submit an agreement indicating the data and documentation required for compliance with Section 65.10 will be provided within a specified time frame not to exceed 24 months.
 Additional information on PALs can be found in the Provisionally Accredited Levees Brochure.

 Finding More Information on Levee Accreditation and FEMA Guidance on Levees

-The FEMA Levee Procedure Memorandums fact sheet summarizes guidance delivered in all levee-related PMs issued by FEMA.
 A comprehensive catalog of levee-related publications and resources related to accreditation and other levee topics is available at the FEMA Levee Resources Library.

 U.S. Army Corps of Engineers: Participation in Levee System Assessment